 If you’ve never heard of juustoleipa (hoo-stah-lee-pa), you’re not alone.
-While incredibly popular in Finland and Sweden as part of a balanced breakfast, this “bread cheese,” as it’s named, is still fairly unknown in the States.
+While incredibly popular in Finland and Sweden as part of a balanced breakfast, bread cheese is still fairly unknown in the States.

-In fact, we love it so much we wrote a whole blog about it here.
-When eaten cold, it’s squeaky like cheese curds and has a springy texture—which is delicious in its own right.
-When grilled, though, this cheese transforms: becoming warm, silky, and smooth while still maintaining its shape.
+In fact, we love it so much that we wrote a whole blog about it here.
+When eaten cold, it’s squeaky like cheese curds and has a springy texture, which is delicious in its own right.
+When grilled, though, this cheese transforms, becoming warm, silky, and smooth while still maintaining its shape.
 Each bite tastes a little bit like grilled cheese without the bread.

-In this Grilled Juustoleipa and Vegetable Antipasto Platter, this unique cheese adds some heartiness and body to the dish alongside some caramelized sweetness.
+In our Grilled Juustoleipa and Vegetable Antipasto Platter, this unique cheese adds some heartiness and body to the dish alongside some caramelized sweetness.

-Throw it on the grill just until it gets gooey and smoky, then enjoy with freshly grilled vegetables and a balsamic vinaigrette.
-Smoky, savory, sweet and acidic, this beautifully balanced dish is ideal as an alfresco entrée or a side.
+Throw it on the grill just until it gets gooey and smoky, then enjoy it with freshly grilled vegetables and a balsamic vinaigrette.
+Smoky, savory, sweet, and acidic, this beautifully balanced dish is ideal as an alfresco entrée or a side.

-Pasture Pride Juusto™ Traditional Baked Cheese: Pasture Pride’s award-winning cheese is grilled as it’s made, creating a beautifully toasted outer crust that adds some slight sweetness to the buttery, fresh taste.
-Similar to halloumi, it doesn’t fully melt when warm—so it’s the best cheese to toss on a grill.
+Pasture Pride Juusto™ Traditional Baked Cheese: Pasture Pride’s award-winning cheese is grilled as it’s made, creating a beautifully toasted outer crust that adds a slight sweetness to the buttery, fresh taste.
+Similar to halloumi, it doesn’t fully melt when warm, so it’s the best cheese to toss on a grill.
 While we love it in this savory recipe, it can also be enjoyed with honey, jam, or even maple syrup for a sweet treat!

 Recipe Tip: To make this a low-carb recipe, simply omit the honey from the balsamic vinaigrette.
 It’ll still taste amazing and boasts only 6g carbs per serving.